BeehiveForum/BeehiveForum/docs/readme.txt

   - PHP 5.0.0 or above
   - MySQL 4.1.16 or above
+  - PCRE 6.6 compiled with --enable-utf8 --enable-unicode-properties

 1.1.1 Requirements Notes
 ========================

 - Beehive Forum requires PHP 5.0 as a minimum, but we recommend installing the latest PHP 5.2.x release where possible.

+- PCRE runtime compiled with --enable-utf8 --enable-unicode-properties is requried.
+PCRE support is OS dependent, please check with your host for PCRE requirements.

 - MySQL 4.1.16 or newer is required by Beehive Forum.
 As with PHP we recommend installing the latest release of MySQL 5 if possible.